Series / The Secret Adventures of Jules Verne

 is a short-lived science fiction television series belonging to the Steampunk

 genre that first aired in June 2000 on CBC Television in Canada and in syndication in the United States.
-One 22-episode season was made.
+One twenty-two episode season was made.

 The main premise of the series is that Jules Verne